Jadon Sancho: Youth career

 Sancho was capped by England's youth teams at under-16, under-17 and under-19 levels.

 In May 2017, Sancho was part of the England under-17 team that reached the final of the UEFA European Under-17 Championship, and was named player of the tournament for his performances.
 In September 2017, Sancho was named in England's squad for the 2017 FIFA U-17 World Cup but the player's new German club resisted the call up.
 The two parties eventually reached an agreement where he would be available for the group stages of the competition, but his participation was not guaranteed if England progressed to the knock out rounds.
 On 8 October 2017, he scored twice in England U17's first match, against Chile.
 On 16 October, during England's round of 16 tie against Japan, he was withdrawn from the competition by Borussia Dortmund.

 On 2 November 2017, Sancho was called up to the England U19 squad for the first time, joining them for 2018 UEFA European Under-19 Championship qualification matches against the Faroe Islands, Iceland and Group 8's host-nation team Bulgaria.
-He made his first start at U19 level in the 6–0 victory against the Faroes, lasting seventy minutes before being substituted for Ben Brereton Díaz; He replaced Brereton in the 66th minute in the win over Iceland, which secured progression to the elite round.
+He made his first start at U19 level in the 6–0 victory against the Faroes, lasting seventy minutes before being substituted for Ben Brereton; He replaced Brereton in the 66th minute in the win over Iceland, which secured progression to the elite round.
 He scored the only goal of the match against Bulgaria to help England top their group.
 Coming on as a substitute for Brereton, Sancho scored the last of the goals in England's 4–1 win over Hungary in the first match of the elite round on 21 March 2018.

 Senior career

 Following an impressive start to the 2018–19 season, Sancho was called up to the England senior squad for the first time on 4 October 2018 in preparation for UEFA Nations League fixtures against Croatia and Spain.
 He made his debut as a 78th-minute substitute against Croatia on 12 October, in a 0–0 away draw.
 On 22 March 2019, Sancho started his first competitive match for England in their 5–0 win over the Czech Republic at Wembley Stadium for a UEFA Euro 2020 qualifying match.
 During the September internationals, Sancho scored his debut goals for the senior team, a brace, in a 5–3 home victory over Kosovo in a Euro 2020 qualifier on 10 September.

-On 11 July 2021, Sancho was brought on as a 120th-minute substitute for Kyle Walker during the UEFA Euro 2020 Final against Italy.
+On 11 July 2021, Sancho was brought on as a 120th-minute substitute for Kyle Walker during the UEFA Euro 2020 final against Italy.
 He took England's fourth penalty in the subsequent shoot-out, which was saved by Gianluigi Donnarumma.
 Following the 3–2 loss on penalties, Sancho along with Marcus Rashford and Bukayo Saka (who also missed penalties) were subjected to racially abusive messages on social media.

-Sancho was not included in England's squad for the 2022 FIFA World Cup.
+Sancho was not included in England's squad for the 2022 FIFA World Cup or UEFA Euro 2024.